-This prospectus relates to certificates issued on and after June 1, 2016, which are issued under our 2016 Single-Family Master Trust Agreement, effective June 1, 2016 (as amended or replaced from time to time, the "trust agreement").
-For information about certificates issued before June 1, 2016, see the related MBS prospectus that was in effect at the time those certificates were issued.
-For each issuance of certificates, there is an individual issue supplement identifying the related trust and the mortgage loan or loans held in the trust.
+This prospectus relates to certificates issued on and after June 1, 2019 under our Amended and Restated 2016 Single-Family Master Trust Agreement (as amended or replaced from time to time, the "trust agreement").
+For information about certificates issued before June 1, 2019, see the related MBS prospectus that was in effect at the time those certificates were issued.
+For each issuance of certificates, there is an individual issue supplement identifying the related trust and the mortgage loans or mortgage loan participation interests held in the trust.
 We refer to the trust agreement and the related issue supplement as the "trust documents."